tlambert03/yaozarrs/README.md

 *In the meantime:*

-This is an experimental package, where I can develop bare minimal models for my applications.
+This is an experimental package, where I can develop minimal models for my applications.
 The hope would be some future unification, provided the community can agree on a common denominator of features.